KyussCaesar/bq-rust/README.md

     '(' query ')'
 ```

-Where `STRINGLITERAL` is any ASCII character enclosed in double quotes.
+Where `STRINGLITERAL` is any ASCII character sequence enclosed in quotes.

 ### In English